-Nepal is a predominantly agricultural country, with two-thirds of the labor force engaged in agriculture, which represents about one-third of the national GDP.
-Smallholders are the norm with nearly half of all farms having less than half a hectare of land.
-Yields of major cereal crops and pulses in Nepal are low and are insufficient to meet demand projections for domestic consumption.
+75% of the labor force in Nepal is engaged in agriculture, a sector that represents about one-third of the national GDP.
+Smallholders are the norm, with nearly half of all farms occupying an area less than half a hectare.
+Yields of major cereal crops and pulses in Nepal are low and are insufficient to meet the demand projected for domestic consumption.

 The earthquake that struck Nepal on April 25, 2015, followed by several strong aftershocks, had a severe impact on the country’s agriculture and food security.
 It destroyed stockpiles of grains & seeds, and caused significant damage to grain storage capacities.
 The loss and injury of livestock (including draft animals), loss of tools and implements, and disruption and/or collapse of critical markets and service centers (e. g. input supplies, trade and processing services, etc.), have significantly increased the burden on farmers to keep agricultural production going.

 In response to this devastation, with funding from USAID/Nepal, the International Maize and Wheat Improvement Center (CIMMYT) is working with Nepal’s Ministry of Agriculture to address the immediate needs of farming communities in earthquake-affected districts by providing grain storage, farm power equipment, horticultural hand tools, and guidance on best-bet farming practices.
 The program will reach 33,150 earthquake-affected households with assets and services.
 This support complements the Government of Nepal’s other efforts to help communities recover and sustain the productivity of their agricultural systems.

 - Distribution of seed/grain storage bags, community seed/grain storage cocoons, agricultural hand tools, mini-tillers and mini-tiller attachments, and information about improved farming practices

 - Training mini-tiller recipients on improved agricultural practices for maize and rice, according to the season and local cropping patterns